google/zoekt/README.md

     cat << EOF > config.json
     [{"GithubUser": "username"},
+     {"GithubOrg": "org"},
      {"GitilesURL": "https://gerrit.googlesource.com", "Name": "zoekt" }
     ]
     EOF

     $GOPATH/bin/zoekt-server -mirror_config config.json

-This will mirror all repos under 'github.com/username' as well as the 'zoekt' repository.
+This will mirror all repos under 'github.com/username', 'github.com/org', as well as the 'zoekt' repository.
 It will index the repositories.

 It takes care of fetching and indexing new data and cleaning up logfiles.